Brickson95/CVEazy/README.md

 ## 📁 Step 3: Set Up the Bot

-1. Inside the downloaded bot folder, create a new file called config.json
+1. Inside the downloaded bot folder, find the config.json file.

-2. Open config.json and paste this:
+2. Open config.json and you'll see this:
 ```
 {
   "token": "YOUR_BOT_TOKEN_HERE",